Easy Vegan Pumpkin Gnocchi (Gluten Free)

 • After 3 minutes of cooking, remove the gnocchi with a slotted spoon, trying to get rid of as much water as possible.

-• To saute gnocchi, add 1-2 tablespoons of olive oil to a hot skillet (over medium heat).
+• After boiling the gnocchi, add 1-2 tablespoons of olive oil to a hot skillet (over medium heat).
 Use your spoon to distribute 3-4 at a time so they don't need to be moved much as they will stick in the beginning.

 Add the gnocchi and cook 3 minutes on one side.